Alix47/FoodApp/readme.md

 -Lazy Loading Implementation: Experience faster load times!
 FoodStore uses lazy loading to prioritize the display of essential content, optimizing performance and ensuring a swift user journey.

 NOTE: Due to the public API of swiggy.com website, the api only works for desktop mode and the site(FoodStore) would not have its full functionality on mobile devices.
+The swiggy API may be depreciated as the URL changes frequently.